 - Object associativity such as is available with hatches, blocks, and dimensions

 Due to the difference in precision between PDF and DWG formats, the values for coordinates, angles, distances, and widths are rounded off in PDF format.
 As a result, objects will be modified slightly when you output geometric data to a PDF file.
 These differences are most noticeable when working with large distances and dynamic ranges, as is common with large maps.

 Note: The accuracy that’s lost is difficult to restore without employing inferences.
 More about inferences later.

-Behavioral losses include the following:
+Behavioral losses when converting a drawing to PDF include the following:

 - Block references become geometric objects as if exploded

 - By default, non-continuous linetypes become separate collinear objects

 - Hatch patterns become many individual objects without associativity

 - Dimensions become individual lines, 2d solids, and mtext objects

 - TrueType text will maintain its fidelity when the same fonts are available on your computer